- Captivating performance

 The WRX Limited trim level adds leather upholstery, LED headlights and fog lights, and Subaru’s telematics system.
 On CVT-equipped models, Subaru offers its advanced safety systems that we cover above.
 Navigation and premium audio from Harman Kardon are extra-cost options.

 Base WRX STI models offer cloth upholstery, heated front seats, dual-zone automatic climate control, LED headlights, Subaru’s telematics, and a 7.0-inch touchscreen for infotainment with Apple CarPlay and Android Auto compatibility.
-Deeper sport seats are available as an extra-cost option on base models.
+Deeper sport seats are available as a spend-up option on base models.

 The WRX STI Limited trim level adds leather upholstery, blind-spot monitors, navigation, keyless ignition, and a moonroof as standard equipment.